earlgreyhot1701D/Sprint-Kit/README.md

 **Built for the CS Girlies "Make Learning Cool Again" hackathon (Nov 14-16, 2025).**

-See you at the finish line. ðŸš€
+See you at the finish line.